kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 o	More detailed analytics on quality of services metrics o	Note: The browsers that are projected to support MPEG DASH: IE 11 (Windows, Xbox, phone;) Chrome (Desktop & Android), Firefox (Desktop)

-### Improved Share Interface In Player or On Page
+### Share Interface In Player or On Page

 •	Robust Configurable Share Options o	Support for sharing specific time offsets o	iframe or Flash object embed options o	Deep linking to specific URLs for each video: (example: myDomain.com/videos/{entryid}

-### Improved Accessibility: 508 and WebVTT
+### Enhanced Accessibility: 508 and WebVTT

 •	Industry leading 508 support
 •	508 by default – all new framework players include 508 compliant features